Evidence of the disorder-independent electron-phonon scattering time in thin NbN films: Abstract

 \section{Abstract}

-We report on experimental study of electronic parameters and inelastic scattering mechanisms in ultrathin superconducting NbN films, which are commonly used in single-photon detectors.
-The studied NbN films with properties representative for photon detectors, are strongly disordered with respect to the electron transport, the Ioffe-Regel parameter varies in range of $1.6\leq k_Fl\leq 6.3$.
-As the disorder in the studied 2.5 nm thick NbN films increased, the critical temperature $T_c$ lowers from $11.5$\,K to $3.4$\,K and this is consistent with the fermionic scenario of suppression of superconductivity.
-By measuring magnetoconductance in the range from $T_c$ to $\sim3T_c$, we observe a clear increase trend for the rate of inelastic scattering of electrons as normal-state resistance grows.
-We assume that this effect is related to strong sensitivity of the electron-phonon scattering to microscopic quality of NbN films.
-The obtained values of material parameters of these disorder-modified NbN films can be useful for optimization of performance of NbN-based electronic devices.
+We report on experimental study of the effect of disorder on electronic parameters and inelastic scattering mechanisms in ultrathin superconducting NbN films, which are commonly used in single-photon detectors.
+An increase in disorder in the studied 2.5 nm thick NbN films characterized by Ioffe-Regel parameter from 6.3 to 1.6 is accompanied by a decrease in the critical temperature $T_c$ from 11.5 K to 3.4 K. By measuring magnetoconductance in the range from $T_c$ to $\sim3T_c$, we extract the inelastic scattering rates of electrons, including electron-phonon (e-ph) scattering rates $\tau_{e-ph}^{-1}$.
+We observe that $\tau_{e-ph}^{-1}$ and their temperature dependencies are insensitive to disorder that is not described by the existing models of the e-ph scattering in disordered metals and can be due to the presence of weakly disordered metal grains.
+As the temperature decreases the temperature dependence $\tau_{e-ph}^{-1}$ changes from $T^3$ to $T^2$, which can be result of a decrease in the dimension of the phonons involved in the e-ph scattering.
+The obtained values of material parameters of ultrathin NbN films can be useful for optimization of performance of NbN-based electronic devices.